kabartolo/gatsby-theme-chicago-docs-core/README.md

 };
 ```

-You can customize how all docs appear using the appropriate <a href="#theme-options">theme option</a>, such as `alwaysShowTOC` (this option determines whether all docs show a table of contents).
-You can customize an individual doc using the corresponding <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#frontmatter">frontmatter field</a>, such as `showTOC`.

 ### Frontmatter fields

 This table gives the name of each frontmatter field, its type, whether it is optional or required, the default value, and a description.